 - WILDLIFE REMOVAL MISSISSAUGA REVIEWS.

-- Squirrel Removal Mississauga – Squirrels love trees, they provide food and shelter and a way to escape predators, as well as off-leash dogs.
+- Squirrel Removal Mississauga – Squirrels love trees; they provide food and shelter, a way to escape predators and off-leash dogs.
 The many trees in Mississauga also give squirrels easy access to roofs and chimneys, inviting them to move into where it’s warm & dry.
-Most roofs have vents that can easily be chewed by squirrels for quick entry to the attic space.
+Most roofs have vents that squirrels can easily chew for quick entry to the attic space.